Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Experiments

 \subsection{Ablation Study}

-\textbf{Framework Components.} \cref{tab:ablation} analyzes the contribution of AQM, COM, and AVAM on AVS-MS3 and AVSS.
+\textbf{Component Ablation.} We evaluate DDAVS components quantitatively (\cref{tab:combined_ablation}) and qualitatively (\cref{fig:component-ablation}).
 The baseline only contains encoders, transformer blocks and the segmentation deocder.
-Adding AQM brings moderate gains, due to the effective bank-based audio feature extraction.
-When COM is enabled on top of AQM, the gains become much more pronounced, showing that contrastive learning is crucial for robust and disentangled audio representation.
-Only adding AVAM alone also yields strong improvements, which demonstrates the effectiveness of injecting audio information before the last two transformer blocks for cross-modal fusion.
-Finally, combining all three modules yields the best overall performance, with $\mathcal{J}\&\mathcal{F}$ improvements of 5.37\% on AVS-MS3 and 3.99\% on AVSS.
+Adding AQM yields moderate gains with minimal overhead, attributable to effective bank-based audio extraction.
+When COM is enabled, performance improvements become significantly more pronounced, confirming that contrastive learning is essential for robust audio representation without adding inference cost.
+AVAM alone delivers strong improvements by efficiently injecting audio cues for cross-modal fusion.
+Crucially, adding AQM+COM on top of AVAM further boosts performance from 73.16/51.45 to 76.01/52.94, confirming that optimizing query separability is essential even when spatial alignment is already established.
+The full DDAVS framework achieves optimal performance with $\mathcal{J}\&\mathcal{F}$ gains of +6.30 points on AVS-MS3 and +4.31 points on AVSS, while maintaining practical feasibility with only +2.16G FLOPs overhead over the baseline.
+Further efficiency details (FPS, training time, etc) are provided in the supplementary material.
+Qualitative results (\cref{fig:component-ablation}) corroborate these findings: AQM sharpens source localization, COM improves audio-query robustness and reduces frame-wise instability, and AVAM refines spatial alignment.
+Their synergy yields precise, clean masks even in complex multi-source scenarios.

-\textbf{Cross Alignment Blocks.} To answer the question of \textit{where to perform cross-modal alignment} within AVAM, we conducted a in-depth analysis.
-We observe that injecting audio information into transformer block at different layers result in essential different attention pattern.
-As shown in \cref{fig:attn_map}, earlier cross-modal fusion focuses on pixel-level local feature, while later fusion focuses on region- or instance-level global features, which is crucial for audio source association.
-We further conducted a comprehensive ablation study regarding to the position arrangement of Cross Alignment Blocks.
-As shown in \cref{tab:audio_inject_blocks}, injection audio information at later layers produce high performance and the combination of injecting to block 3 and 4 results in the highest $\mathcal{J}\&\mathcal{F}$ score, which is adopted in the DDAVS model.

-\textbf{Number of Audio Queries.} \cref{fig:query_ablation} illustrates the effect of varying the number of audio queries $n$ on AVS-MS3 and AVSS.
+\textbf{Audio Query Quantity.} \cref{fig:query_ablation} illustrates the effect of varying the number of audio queries $n$ on AVS-MS3 and AVSS.
 As $n$ increases from 1 to 5, $\mathcal{J}\&\mathcal{F}$ rises rapidly on both datasets, indicating that a small set of diverse queries helps capture different sounding patterns.
 When $n$ becomes larger than 5, the performance starts to decrease, suggesting that using too many queries is unnecessary in practice.
 Based on this empirical observation, we adopt a moderate value $n=5$ as the default setting of DDAVS.